 You can house ball pythons together if you have a big tank.
-If you choose to do so, then you need to make sure that neither snake must not have any diseases before placing them together.
+If you choose to do so, you need to make sure that neither snake must have any diseases before placing them together.

 Not only that, but there have also been some documented cases of ball python cannibalism.

 Q: How often do I need to clean the best ball python enclosure?

 A: The tank needs to be deep-cleaned with a bleach solution at least once a month.

 A Comfy Snake: Creating Your Ball Python’s Habitat